-In 2012 the Graduate School of Behavioral Health Sciences was organized to offer live, interactive, webinar-based, interdisciplinary degree programs, certificate programs, CE courses, CE workshops, and lectures that bring together physiology and behavioral science for integrated practical applications in healthcare, human service, and performance education.
+In 2012 the Professional School of Behavioral Health Sciences was organized to offer live, interactive, webinar-based, interdisciplinary degree programs, certificate programs, CE courses, CE workshops, and lectures that bring together physiology and behavioral science for integrated practical applications in healthcare, human service, and performance education.

 In June 2020. the Graduate School was reorganized as the Professional School of Behavioral Health Sciences.
 The Professional School replaced the MS degree program with a shorter and more practical professional diploma program in Behavioral Breathing Science.

 The Graduate School trained colleague professionals by interactive webinar from around the world and from diverse professions, including athletics, breathwork, chiropractic, coaching, counseling, dental hygiene, dentistry, education, medicine, mental health, occupational therapy, orthodontics, physiotherapy, psychology, respiratory therapy, social work, and speech therapy.
 It graduated its first MS degree and breathing science certification students in 2014.
 The Professional School is continuing on with the Vision and Mission of the Graduate School.